 A few years ago the former Chancellor Denis Healey in an exclusive interview with Holyrood Magazine said:

 “Scotland “pays its fair share” and that “these myths” are simply perpetuated by those that oppose independence”.
 And that “Scotland’s oil wealth had been squandered by Westminster rather than invested, while being underplayed (in value terms) by the UK government to subdue calls for Scottish independence”.

 It’s not all about oil though, as is made remarkably clear from the evidence in our publication Scotland the Brief.
 Scotland has everything that it takes to be an extremely prosperous and successful independent nation, and more.
-Scotland with only 8.4% of the UK population possesses 34% of the UK’s natural wealth.
+Scotland with only 8.1% of the UK population 4 possesses between 17-34% of the UK’s natural wealth.

 How debt loading works

-There is an expenditure line in GERS called Public Sector Debt Interest (PSDI).
-It’s the fifth-largest expenditure of the Scottish Government and a larger spend than Scotland’s allocated share of the UK Armed forces expenditure.
+There is an expenditure line in GERS called Public Sector Interest Expenditure (PSI).
+It is sometimes the fifth or sixth largest expenditure by the Scottish Government and is sometimes larger than Scotland’s allocated share of the UK Armed Forces expenditure.
 Historical analysis of GERS reports demonstrates that every year since records began, Scotland has been paying interest on a population share of the UK’s debts.
-In 2019-20, PSDI added £4.5bn to the cost of running Scotland.366
+In the last five years (2017-2022), PSI has added £26.5bn – an average of £5.3bn per year to the cost of running Scotland 436.

 That’s not paying back the capital on any debt, it’s just the interest on the UK’s debt.
 Scotland has recently been granted very limited borrowing powers, but while the UK’s debt was being built up Scotland had no borrowing powers.
 In fact, Scotland’s economy was either in surplus, or had a lower deficit than the UK, so Scotland did not contribute to the creation of the debt.